Suspxt/safe-communication/README.md

 # safe-communication
- A small chat application between a server and host over TCP that encrypts the message sent and sends additional data to protect against packet loss/corruption.
+ A small chat application between a server and host over TCP that uses RSA to encrypt messages between the server and its clients.